 You can find my more detailed route map for The Roaches walk on Alltrails

 Starting from our spot, there is a gate in the wall.
-Go through it and walk up towards the big rocks AKA The Roaches.
+Go through it and walk up towards the big rock formations you see ahead (AKA The Roaches).
 We chose the trail alongside the wall, and turned left onto the big wide grass trail when we reached the gate.
-If you want to go up Hen cloud, go through the gate.
-We decided not to do that.
-We weren’t in the mood for making the walk harder than it needed to be.

 Following the wide grass trail, it will lead you to another gate, and then up a trail surround by little rocks to get you to the bottom of the big boy.